egdelgadillo/egdelgadillo/README.md

   <summary>🌐 <b>Network Administrator</b></summary>
   <br>

-Well, well, well, after all, my father's recommendations bear fruit once again.
+Well, well, well, after all, my father's recommendations onc again bore fruit.
 In 2015 a gubernamental agency of the Province of Neuquén (Where I lived) called **OPTIC** needed to fill a **Network Administrator** position.
 The requirement was a **CCNA** title, and although I only did the first of four courses, it was enough for them.
 I was less than a junior, but they didn't care.
 But still, I delivered.

 There I got to "play around" and learn from thousands of devices, ranging from **Cisco Switches/Routers/Cores** to long-range connectivity antennas such as **Ubiquity**.
 Now I could understand all I learnt at the CCNA 1 course.
 They were literally **thousands of devices** spread across the whole province.
 Managing them all was a very daunting task, as we were only 3 who had access to all of them.
 That's how I had my first professional experiences with developing.
 I started learning **Python 2.7** to automate many of the repetitive tasks, such as testing, checking, rebooting devices, running automated scripts to improve security on the devices (Which had some serious security issues, I mean, really serious, but fortunately they were all prevented thanks to them).